-This year Council will be working with the community to better understand how we can respond to climate change at a local level, and as a region to help develop a whole-of-community place-based Climate Action Plan (CAP).
+Council has worked with the community to better understand how we can respond to stainability and climate change at a local level, and as a region to assist in the development of a whole-of-community Sustainability and Climate Action Plan (SCAP).

-This mapping tool will allow you to search for any property address and understand the climate impacts and vulnerabilities affecting your local area in more detail.
-If you have trouble using this online mapping tool, take a look through this helpful document for assistance.
+This Online Climate Action Planning (CAP) mapping tool allows you to search for any property address and understand the climate impacts and vulnerabilities affecting your local area, e.g. flooding, bushfire, coastal hazards, threatened ecological communities etc.

 Frequently asked questions